naitik2314/Prompt-Engineer/readme.md

 # Prompt Engineer 🚀✨

 ## Overview
-Prompt Engineer is a tool that leverages Google GenAI and python-dotenv for prompt generation.
+Prompt Engineer is a tool that leverages Google GenAI for prompt generation.
 Get the best prompt for your LLM tasks with ease! 💡

 ## How to Run ⚙️
 1. Install dependencies: